megardn/PennLINC.github.io/docs/LabHome/ProjectSetup.md

 ### Trello board

 Trello is a simple webapp that we use for project tracking.
 There is a "board" for each project (Ted will create); all boards are part of the [Trello PennLINC organization](https://trello.com/pennlinc).
 Get a trello username and send it to Ted so he can add you.

+### Google drive folder

+It is often useful to have a shared directory on google drive to share relevant articles and manuscript drafts.

 ### Zotero library